bitfinity-network/tech-docs-bitfinity-evm/docs/full-node-api/overview.md

 Mainnet: https://evm-block-extractor-server-mainnet-b7emmykj3q-uc.a.run.app
 ```

-Note - the EVMC canisyer URL does not contain all historical blocks.
+Note - the EVMC canister URL does not contain all historical blocks.

 Once up and running, you can query your full node on localhost:8545, if you haven't assigned a custom port.

+## Explorer

+Once you have the daemon up and running, you can connect to Otterscan, also by following the description in the Repo.